About the Blogger "Earnings" tab

 The Earnings tab in Blogger makes it easy to enable AdSense ads on your blog.
 Once your account has been approved, Blogger retrieves your earnings data so you don't need to visit the AdSense dashboard to access basic earnings information.

 Once you start generating AdSense impressions, you'll begin earning money when people click on ads that appear on your blog.
-The earnings report (visible when you click the Earnings tab) includes a drop-down bar with Today, Yesterday, Last 7 Days, This Month, and All time.
+To see earnings information, go to your Earnings tab and click on the "View Dashboard" link.

 If you're an existing AdSense user, you'll notice that Blogger created a new channel (with the URL of your blog) in your account.
 If you have had AdSense ads on your blog before using Blogger’s AdSense integration to insert ads into your blog, note that All time will retrieve data only from the time you connected Blogger to your AdSense account.